How to Tame Dogs in Breath of the Wild

 Introduction to the Dogs of Breath of the Wild

-If you're anything like me (a fan of video games and crazy dog person), you were probably pretty excited to discover interactive dogs in the latest Zelda installment, Breath of the Wild (BOTW).
+If you're anything like me (a huge video game nerd and a professional pet photographer), you were probably pretty excited to discover interactive dogs in the latest Zelda installment, Breath of the Wild (BOTW).
 This isn't the first time that dogs appeared in the Zelda franchise, but the level of interactivity and shear whimsicalness of the canine edition to the game is arguably unprecedented.

 Unlike in a lot of other video games, the dogs in BOTW aren't forced into the role of combatant or relegated to mindless window dressing.
 What is even more interesting about the dogs in BOTW is that their bond isn't assumed.
 In many games, such as Skyrim, you can just buy a dog and it would follow you loyally where ever you go.
 But in BOTW you have to work to earn a dog's trust and there are limits of what it will do for you.